What are Polyphenols?

 Getting more Polyphenols in to your diet

 Here is a list of polyphenol-rich foods for you to try as a starting point.
 Remember, diversity is the name of the game, so make it a fun game to try to get in as many of you can of these foods every week!
 You certainly won’t be bored.
-What I love about this intervention is that these foods are easy to access, affordable and really easy and enjoyable to add to the diet.
+What I love about this intervention is that these foods are easy to access, affordable, really easy and enjoyable to add to the diet.

 Many of these foods are suitable for those following SIBO and low FODMAP diets so I encourage anyone on these diets to include appropriate polyphenol foods.